AI-Lab-UMT/Non-breast-part-segmentation-in-VinDr-Mammo/README.md

+# U-Net Deep Learning for Efficient and Robust Removal of Unwanted Anatomical Structures in Digital Mammographies

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Standardization is not only related to the recognition of the device, modality, or image orientation, but also to the elimination of errors that exist within mammographic images.